veropetit/BeStarsMiMeS/01-SyntheticProfileCalculation.md

 synth3.Darwin_Intel ap00k2_T-----G--.lst  T-----G--.mout
 ```

 Gregg did this locally on his machine.

 The output files are in the `00-InputMaterial/Synth-local-spectra` folder of the Shared Google Drive.

 ## 3. Compute the disk-integrated spectra (with rotational broadening)

-On the Shared Google Drive, this is done in the 01-Synth-calculation folder.
+This is done in the 01-Synth-calculation folder.

 For each observed star, we compute a disk-integrated spectrum using Oleg’s `s3div` incorporating the star’s observed vsini.

-The vsini used are listed in the [00-InputInformation](https://docs.google.com/spreadsheets/d/1M6y1Wnsrc-w5FjUMfKaSFa_-foIDAaMe8W4lYNWnWyk/edit?usp=sharing) spreadsheet.

-> TODO: check!!
-At this moment I can’t recall where the vsini came from.
-For the 2012 study it was from fitting the observed, cleaned LSD profiles.
+The vsini used are listed in the [00-InputInformation](https://docs.google.com/spreadsheets/d/1M6y1Wnsrc-w5FjUMfKaSFa_-foIDAaMe8W4lYNWnWyk/edit?usp=sharing) spreadsheet, and were originally obtained from the 2012 study where it was from fitting the observed, cleaned LSD profiles.
+The final vsini values used are in the `vsini-estimate` column where Patrick visually fit a model to the He I 402.6nm line.
+Some of the spectra were too bad to estimate a vsini by eye (denoted with a `very bad`), in which case the code defaults to the `Adopted-vsini` column with original values.

 The executable code and manual for `s3div` are the same as for `Synth3` (see above).